 She welcomes proposals for doctoral research on topics pertaining to public diplomacy, nation branding, media and popular culture in East Asia, especially Taiwan and China.

 Madoka Thomas is currently an Associate Lecturer in Japanese and Study Abroad Advisor at the University of Central Lancashire.
-She is also one of the Newsletter Editors for the BATJ (British Association for Teaching Japanaese).
+She is also one of the Newsletter Editors for the BATJ (British Association for Teaching Japanese).
 She completed her BA in International Relations at Tsuda University, Tokyo and MA in Applied Linguistics at the University of Birmingham.
 She has a particular interest in teaching and learning Japanese, gender representation and social justice.

 Dr. Jonathan Westaway is a Senior Research Fellow in History in the School of Humanities, Languages and Global Studies at the University of Central Lancashire, UK and is a fellow of the Royal Geographical Society-Institute of British Geographers, the Royal Anthropological Institute and the Royal Asiatic Society.
 He is a cultural and environmental historian.
 His research focusses on imperial cultures of exploration in both polar and mountain environments.
 His recent research has examined British imperial governance, knowledge